IBM-Blockchain-Archive/vehicle-manufacture/README.md

 # Vehicle Manufacture with Blockchain
 Imagine you are Tesla’s Elon Musk, and have just launched the Model 3 to the public.
 Hundreds of thousands of car orders are pouring in and you need a way to manage the manufacturing and assembly process of these orders in an automated fashion.
 Interestingly, this is a perfect use-case for blockchain where we could not only keep track of the transactions securely, but also maintain transparency between all the shareholders related to the purchase.

-In this code pattern, we will create a vehicle manufacturing program with blockchain using Hyperledger Composer API, and demonstrate it through a Node.js web application.
+In this code pattern, we will create a vehicle manufacturing program with blockchain using Hyperledger Composer, and demonstrate it through a Node.js web application.
 The application showcases the scenario of buying and manufacturing a vehicle.

 It has three dashboards.
 One for the vehicle buyer, where they can view the catalog of vehicles, personalize their selection and make the purchase.
 The second dashboard view is for the manufacturer where they can see the car purchase requests made, track the process of the car manufacture and verify delivery status details.
 The third dashboard is for vehicle regulatory officer where they regulate car manufacture and can view the full list of transactions recorded on the blockchain.